MUSIC 331 JAZZ: HISTORY AND ANALYSIS

 LISTENING EXAMPLES: Online/ Details later.

-GRADING and EXAMS: 3 exams, (2 midterms and a final) worth 75 points each and 4 quizzes on the readings worth 10 points each.
+GRADING and EXAMS: 2 exams, (1 midterm and a final) worth 75 points each and 2 quizzes on the readings worth 10 points each.
 The exams are not cumulative.
 You will need a mark-sense form (“scantron”) for the exams and quizzes.
-2 jazz concert reviews worth 25 each (one jazz review due at the midterm 1 date, the 2nd due on the last day of class.).
-Each exam will have “ extra credit points”.
-To get a 4.0, you must get 315 points or more.
+2 jazz concert reviews worth 25 each (one jazz review due at the midterm 1 date, the 2nd due on the last day of class.)
+There will be extra credit (10 points each concert) by attending additional concerts from my concert list.

 CONCERT REVIEWS: All of the reviews should be presented in neat organized fashion.
 Typed or computer generated, it should be no longer than 2 pages single-spaced.
 Each review must have proof of attendance, like a ticket stub from a concert or a signature from one of the participants of the performance.
 A list of concerts/performances will be presented in class that will be acceptable for review.
 In writing your paper, please be as observant and detailed as possible about the musical performance.
 Late papers are not accepted. * Plagiarized papers will be given ''0'' credit and possible disqualification from class.